Updated April 9th, 2026

-Traditional performance management processes can be painstaking and time-consuming, says Cheryl Johnson, chief product and technology officer at Betterworks.
-They primarily make managers responsible for collecting and interpreting data to understand their employees’ performance.
-“Incorporating AI, particularly generative AI, into performance management can relieve this burden from managers, offer deeper, objective insights into past employee performance, remove the bias from the calibration process, and inform career growth and skill-building,” Cheryl says.
+Traditional performance management systems can be painstaking and time-consuming, says Cheryl Johnson, chief product and technology officer at Betterworks.
+According to Betterworks' 2026 report, 90% of HR leaders say AI has already redefined what "high performance" means — yet only 42% of organizations have updated their goals or review criteria to reflect that shift.
+'Incorporating AI, particularly generative AI, into performance management can relieve this burden from managers, offer deeper, objective insights into past employee performance, remove the bias from the calibration process, and inform career growth and skill-building,' Johnson says.
+'But the technology alone isn't enough.
+The organizations that win are the ones that build the performance enablement structure around it.'

-AI-driven performance management systems have the potential to optimize performance management by providing a comprehensive view of actual performance, in turn driving meaningful conversations between managers and workers — all within the flow of work.
-“They will get the full benefit of performance management,” Cheryl says, “all the things that we are advocating for — team alignment, employee engagement, continuous coaching and development, succession planning, and talent clarity.”
+“With AI, managers and employees will get the full benefit of performance management,” Cheryl says.
+“All the things that we are advocating for — team alignment, employee engagement, continuous coaching and development, succession planning, and talent clarity.”

 Providing better feedback